django-oscar/django-oscar/docs/source/topics/key_questions.rst

 required.

-The design philosophy of Oscar is to not make a decision for you here, but to provide the environment where any domain logic can be implemented, no matter how complex.
+The design philosophy of Oscar is to not make a decision for you here, but to provide the foundations upon which any domain logic can be implemented, no matter how complex.

 This document lists the components which will require implementation according to the domain at hand.
 These are the key questions to answer when building your application.
-Much of Oscar's documentation is in the form of "recipes" that explain how to solve the questions listed here.
-Each question links to the relevant recipes.
+Much of Oscar's documentation is in the form of "recipes" that explain how to solve the questions listed here - each question links to the relevant recipes.

 Catalogue